 Different versions of multi-level preconditioners can be obtained by changing the default values of the preconditioner parameters.
 The code reported in Figure 3 shows how to set a three-level hybrid Schwarz preconditioner, which uses block Jacobi with ILU(0) on the local blocks as post-smoother, has a coarsest matrix replicated on the processors, and solves the coarsest-level system with the LU factorization from UMFPACK [9].
+Figure 4 shows how to set a three-level preconditioner similar to the one of 3, but the coarsest-level systems is solved with the multifrontal factorization from MUMPS [9].
+Note that MUMPS can be used on both replicated and distributed coarsest level matrices, as a global and local solver respectively.
 The number of levels is specified by using mld_precinit; the other preconditioner parameters are set by calling mld_precset.
 Note that the type of multilevel framework (i.e. multiplicative among the levels with post-smoothing only) is not specified since it is the default set by mld_precinit.

-Figure 4 shows how to set a three-level additive Schwarz preconditioner, which uses RAS, with overlap 1 and ILU(0) on the blocks, as pre- and post-smoother, and applies five block-Jacobi sweeps, with the UMFPACK LU factorization on the blocks, as distributed coarsest-level solver.
+Figure 5 shows how to set a three-level additive Schwarz preconditioner, which uses RAS, with overlap 1 and ILU(0) on the blocks, as pre- and post-smoother, and applies five block-Jacobi sweeps, with the UMFPACK LU factorization on the blocks, as distributed coarsest-level solver.
 Again, mld_precset is used only to set non-default values of the parameters (see Tables 2-5).
 In both cases, the construction and the application of the preconditioner are carried out as for the default multi-level preconditioner.
-The code fragments shown in in Figures 3-4 are included in the example program file mld_dexample_ml.f90 too.
+The code fragments shown in in Figures 3 4-5 are included in the example program file mld_dexample_ml.f90 too.

-Finally, Figure 5 shows the setup of a one-level additive Schwarz preconditioner, i.e. RAS with overlap 2.
+Finally, Figure 6 shows the setup of a one-level additive Schwarz preconditioner, i.e. RAS with overlap 2.
 The corresponding example program is available in mld_dexample_1lev.f90.